mp-007/kivy_matplotlib_widget/README.md

 ```
 pip install kivy-matplotlib-widget
 ```
-You can copy also the needed widget in project.
+You can also copy the needed widget in project

 See examples for more informations